mcosovic/JuliaGrid.jl/docs/src/tutorials/acdcModel.md

 ---

 ##### [Bus Injection](@id DCBusInjectionTutorials)
-From the previous analysis, the calculation of active power injection at each bus is expressed by the following equation:
+From the previous analysis, the calculation of active power injection at each bus is expressed by:
 ```math
     P_i = \sum_{j = 1}^n {B}_{ij} \theta_j + P_{\text{tr}i} + P_{\text{sh}i},\;\;\; i \in \mathcal{N}.
 ```